 L to R: Starry, Pax 2, Alternate, CF, CFX, Airvape XS, SC Grinder.

 Pax 2: The Pax 2 is a darn good vaporizer especially now that they dropped price to $149.
 It functions very similar to the Xmax Starry but doesn’t come with a replaceable battery and the heat up is about 30 seconds slower.
-The one thing that Pax 2 does have is a log history of proven reliability and performance.
+The Pax 2 has the bowl at the bottom of the unit with a longer vapor path so it produces a bit tastier and cooler vapor the one other thing that Pax 2 has is a log history of proven reliability and performance.
 If both units were the same price, I would go with the Pax 2 but once again, you’re spending more money.
 The Starry price point is tough to beat.

-Boundless CF/CFX: The Boundless models are two of the most popular portable vaporizers around $150.
-The CFX tries to mimic the the Mighty and the CF mimics the Crafty with hybrid convection/conduction heating systems (although the Boundless vapes utilize much more conduction).
-I guess you could say the CF/CFX give you around 75% the performance at 50% the cost of the OG Crafty/Mighty.
+Boundless CF: The CF is one of the most popular portable vaporizers around $100.
+The CF mimics the Storz and Bickel Crafty with hybrid convection/conduction heating systems (although the Boundless vapes utilize much more conduction).
+I guess you could say the CF gives you around 75% the performance at under 50% the cost of the OG Crafty.

 Summary: Who should buy the XMax Starry?